oasisprotocol/old-docs/src/operators/migrating-questnet-entities.md

 must migrate your entity before then.
 :::

 For those who have previously participated in The Quest, you must create an entity package for the Amber Network derived from your Quest entity.
-A migration is required due to breaking changes in the node descriptor format used between The Quest and the Amber Network.
+A migration is required due to breaking changes in the entity and node descriptor formats used between The Quest and the Amber Network.

 To summarize, the steps required for migration are as follows:

 1. Backup all of your entity/node artifacts.
+2. Update your entity descriptor to the latest version.
-2. Create a set of new node artifacts.
+3. Create a set of new node artifacts.
     * This will effectively delete your old node.
 While it might be possible to use the same node identity with the Amber Network, for simplicity's sake, we will not include those instructions.
 If you attempt to do so, it is at your own discretion.
-3. Update your entity with the new node descriptor.
+4. Update your entity with the new node descriptor.
     * This removes the old node descriptor.
-4. Create and submit your Entity Package
+5. Create and submit your Entity Package.
-5. Start your node with the new node artifacts when the Amber Network starts.
+6. Start your node with the new node artifacts when the Amber Network starts.

 ## Prerequisites